AngelaBi/GenPhysLaboratory/ExperimentIntroLab.md

 ### Measurements

-Physical measure;oiupdfsljkigsfholjiugsdf;ouisfgth;ouisdfgments are more than a simple numerical value.
+Physical measurements are more than a simple numerical value.
 They are specified by:

 1. A physical dimension which is a product of powers of base physical dimensions such as length, time, and mass.
 Other dimensions include, for example, electric charge.